 Reserve an SGIP Incentive

-To start the application process and reserve your SGIP rebate, you will need to submit the following forms and documents.
+To start the application process and reserve your SGIP rebate, you must complete the application online at www.selfgenca.com.
 Your reservation request will be reviewed by an SGIP Program Administrator and you’ll receive a Conditional Reservation Letter once all forms are received and approved.

 - Commercial Minimum Operating Efficiency Spreadsheet

 - Incentive Claim Form & Checklist

 - List of Approved California Suppliers

 - Reservation Form & Contract

 - Residential Minimum Operating Efficiency Spreadsheet